JohnDee15/tinyprinter.club-old/readme.md

 * A thermal printer, ideally a Paperang P1.
 There are a number of places where you can buy one: Amazon ([US](https://www.amazon.com/PAPERANG-Portable-Language-Wireless-Bluetooth/dp/B07TCJ2TC6/), [UK](https://www.amazon.co.uk/PAPERANG-Wireless-Mobile-Instant-Printer/dp/B078HZK2NV), [DE](https://www.amazon.de/Paperang-Mini-Drucker-Android-Ger%C3%A4te-Druckpapier-gew%C3%B6hnlich/dp/B082PWV57H/)), [Thepaperang](https://thepaperang.com/products/paperang-p1), [Paperangprint](https://paperangprint.com/collections/paperang-printers/products/paperang-p1), [Aliexpress](https://www.aliexpress.com/w/wholesale-paperang-p1.html) and so on.
 Don't forget to buy a few rolls of paper for it; you can find them in many colors, and sticker paper is especially fun!
 * Ideally, a Raspberry Pi with Bluetooth, but we've tested this with a Mac as well, and with some tweaks it will work on any computer with Bluetooth running *nix
 * Node.js 10, Python 3.7, Docker
+* Ideally an iPhone, but you can use the web client as well (with reduced functionality)

 # How to get started